cja119/chilerotterdamsupplymodel/README.md

 ![Supply Chain](images/GlobalSensitivity.png)

-The files to generate the global sensitivity studies are present, but the execution scripts are omitted, as they were solved on a HPC cluster and, as such, are coded in a somewhat proprietary manner.
+The files to generate the global sensitivity studies are present, but the executions shell scripts are omitted, as they were solved on a HPC cluster and, as such, are coded in a proprietary manner.
 Any user wishing to perform these solves is encouraged to produce a suitable shell script that can parallelise the solves for their system.
 The global sensitivity scripts are coded in such a manner that they solve in three stages:
   1) The first stage builds the models and saves them in the 'PreSolvedModelsFolder'.
 This step is computed serially.
   2) On completion of the first stage, the second stage access a list of model names from the SolverLogs folder, and accesses these using an 'array index' of the hpc clusters multisolve capability.
 This step is computed in parallel.
   3) For the final stage, once the parallel solves are complete, the final stage calculates the global sensitivity parameters and saves them to the 'DataAnalysis' folder.
 This stage is computed serially.